Gibbs measures for geodesic flow on CAT(-1) spaces: The weighted Patterson-Sullivan construction

-Since $\varphi$ is continuous and $\mathcal{C}([x,y])$ is a compact set, $\bphi(x,y)$ is always attained by integrating along some geodesic in $\CCC([x, y])$.
-We also have the following continuity property. \begin{lemma} The function $\bphi(\cdot, \cdot)$ is upper semi-continuous. \end{lemma} \begin{proof} Suppose $x_n \to x$ and $y_n \to y$ are convergent sequences in $X$.
-Then the sequence of geodesics $c_n$ realizing the values $\bphi(x_n,y_n)$ remain within a compact set.
-By passing to a subsequence we may assume that $c_n \to c$, and by definition of $\bphi$ as a supremum, along with continuity of $\varphi$, we have
+Since $\varphi$ is continuous and $\mathcal{C}([x,y])$ is a nonempty compact set, the supremum in the definition of $\bphi(x,y)$ is always attained.
+We have the following continuity property. \begin{lemma} The function $\bphi$ is upper semi-continuous. \end{lemma} \begin{proof} Suppose that $x_n \to x$ and $y_n \to y$ are convergent sequences in $X$, and suppose that $\lim_{n\to\infty}\bphi(x_n,y_n)$ exists.
+Then, since the sequence of geodesic lines $c_n$ realizing the values $\bphi(x_n,y_n)$ remain within a compact set, by passing to a subsequence we may assume that $c_n \to c$.
+By the definition of $\bphi$ as a supremum, along with the continuity of $\varphi$, we have

 \end{proof} \begin{remark} In the presence of branching, $\bphi$ is not necessarily continuous.
 To see that lower semi-continuity can fail, let $X$ be a tree, fix $x_n = x$, and allow $y_n$ to approach a vertex $y$ of degree $\geq 3$ in such a way that $d(x,y_n)$ is decreasing.
 It is clear in this case that there exists $c \in \CCC([x,y])$ that does not arise as a limit of any sequence $c_n \in \CCC([x,y_n])$.
 Furthermore, if $x$ is not a fixed point of any element of $\Gamma$, then the same is true on $GX_0$.
-Therefore one can use Tietze's theorem to specify a continuous $\Gamma$-invariant potential $\varphi$ assigning a larger weight along $c$ than along any of the geodesics in $\mathcal{C}([x,y_n])$, and then

-\end{remark} Lemma \ref{lem.usc} implies in particular that $\bphi$ varies measurably.
-In fact, any $\Gamma$-invariant scheme for assigning a choice of geodesic in $\CCC([x, y])$ to each $(x,y)$ will suffice for us to use in a definition of $\bphi$, so long as it is measurable.
-The same proof as Lemma \ref{lem.usc} shows that if $\bphi$ were defined using infima instead of suprema, then it would be lower semi-continuous instead, which is equally suitable.
-We emphasize that we do not expect there to be any way to define $\bphi$ to be a continuous function in general.
+One can thus use Tietze's theorem to specify a continuous $\Gamma$-invariant potential $\varphi$ which assigns a larger weight along $c$ than along any of the geodesic lines in $\mathcal{C}([x,y_n])$, and we obtain $\bphi(x,y) > \limsup_{n\to\infty}\bphi(x,y_n) .$ \end{remark} \begin{remark} Lemma \ref{lem.usc} implies that $\bphi$ is measurable, which is all that will be required in our construction.
+The same proof as Lemma \ref{lem.usc} shows that, if $\underline{\varphi}$ is defined analogously to $\bphi$ using an infimum, then it would be lower semi-continuous.
+This is equally suitable to use as a weight function in our proofs.
+If $\varphi$ is tempered, then $\bphi = \underline{\varphi}$, and hence the weights are both upper and lower semi-continuous.
+For our class of potential functions, we do not expect there to be any way to choose a continuous weight function. \end{remark}